turp/workshop.intro-to-copilot/README.md

 ### Custom Agents (.agent.md files)

-Beyond the built-in agents (`@workspace`, `@vscode`, `@terminal`), you can create **custom agents** tailored to your team's specific workflows.
+Beyond the four built-in agents (Agent, Plan, Ask, Edit), you can create **custom agents** tailored to your team's specific workflows.
 Custom agents are specialized AI assistants with defined roles, expertise, and boundaries.
-An `agents.md` file acts as an agent persona that Copilot assumes when you invoke it with `@agent-name`.
+An `agents.md` file acts as an agent persona that Copilot assumes when you invoke it.

+> [!NOTE]
+> Don't confuse agents with context references.
+Agents are modes like Agent, Plan, Ask, and Edit.
+Context references like `#codebase`, `#file`, or `#terminalSelection` are used to add specific context to your prompts.

 **Why create custom agents?**
 - Build a team of specialists instead of one general assistant